 Just what causes depression is not well understood.
-But it is linked to an imbalance of brain chemicals that affect mood.
-Things that may cause these chemicals to get out of balance include:
+But it is linked to a problem with activity levels in certain parts of the brain as well as an imbalance of brain chemicals that affect mood.
+Things that may cause these problems include:

 How is depression diagnosed?

-To diagnose depression, a doctor may do a physical exam and ask questions about the child's past health.
-You may be asked to fill out a form about your child's symptoms.
-The doctor may ask your child questions to learn more about how the child thinks, acts, and feels.
+To diagnose depression, a doctor may do a physical exam and ask questions about your child's past health.
+You and your child may be asked to fill out a form about your child's symptoms.
+The doctor may ask your child questions to learn more about how he or she thinks, acts, and feels.

 It is common for children with depression to have other problems too, such as anxiety, attention deficit hyperactivity disorder (ADHD), or an eating disorder.
 The doctor may ask questions about these problems to help your child get the right diagnosis and treatment.